NewDayTechnology/benchmarkdotnet.analyser/README.md

 Every benchmark run (that is, the benchmark type, method and parameters) is analysed in isolation.
 For example, if your benchmarks have runs ``Dijkstra(Depth=1)`` & ``Dijkstra(Depth=2)`` each of these will be analysed independently, and not ``Dijkstra()`` as a whole.

-From all the aggregated runs, BDNA picks the minimum mean value per run as the baseline value.
+From all the aggregated runs, BDNA picks the minimum mean time value per run as the baseline value.

 The benchmark run that was added last is taken as the comparand: if this latest value is within your tolerances the analysis will pass, if not the analysis fails.